-If you're heading to the Iron Range, visit Giants Ridge Golf and Ski Resort in Biwabik, where you can stay at the recently added ski-out-the-door lodge at the base of the ski hill.
-Guests of the new lodge can indulge themselves with all the amenities--a crackling fireplace and a cozy hot tub in their suites.
-Other popular downhill ski destinations around Minnesota include Andes Tower Hills in Alexandria ; Powder Ridge Ski and Snowboard Area in Kimball; and Ski Gull in Brainerd.
+If you're heading to the Iron Range, visit Giants Ridge in Biwabik, where you can stay at the ski-out-the-door lodge at the base of the hill.
+Guests can indulge themselves with all the amenities, including a crackling fireplace and cozy hot tub in their suites.
+Other popular downhill ski destinations around Minnesota include Andes Tower Hills in Alexandria, Powder Ridge Ski and Snowboard Area in Kimball and Ski Gull in Brainerd.

-If you are skiing with a group of 25 or more, Bemidji's, Buena Vista Ski Area, one of the oldest ski resorts in Minnesota, and Welch Village near Red Wing offer on-site, bunk-style lodging.
-For smaller groups, Welch also works with area hotels to offer discount ski packages.
+If you're skiing with a group of 25 or more, Bemidji's Buena Vista Ski Area, one of the oldest ski resorts in Minnesota, and Welch Village near Red Wing offer on-site, bunk-style lodging.
+For smaller groups, Welch also works with area hotels to offer discounted ski packages.

 Within an hour's drive of the Twin Cities, several exciting ski areas abound, including Afton Alps in Hastings, Buck Hill Ski Area in Burnsville and Wild Mountain in Taylors Falls.
 In southern Minnesota, Mount Kato Ski Area in Mankato and Coffee Mill Ski Resort in Wabasha also provide a variety of runs for ski enthusiasts.